-&lt;sup>1 John B. Taylor is the Mary and Robert Raymond Professor of Economics at Stanford University and the George P. Shultz Senior Fellow in Economics at the Hoover Institution.
+1 John B. Taylor is the Mary and Robert Raymond Professor of Economics at Stanford University and the George P. Shultz Senior Fellow in Economics at the Hoover Institution.
 This paper was prepared for the Conference "How Monetary Policy Got behind the Curve and How to Get Back," held at the Hoover Institution at Stanford University on May 6, 2022.
 It is part of the session, "What Monetary Policy Rules and Strategies Say."
-The historical references to policy rules in this paper were part of a presentation on April 13, 2021 at the Seminar in Applied Economics, The Graduate Center, City University of New York in a paper entitled "The Optimal Reentry to a Monetary Policy Strategy," Taylor (2021).
+Some of the historical references in this paper were presented on April 13, 2021 at the Seminar in Applied Economics, at The Graduate Center, City University of New York in a presentation entitled "The Optimal Reentry to a Monetary Policy Strategy" Taylor (2021).